 Recommendations for pre-heat range from 1 to 4 hours at 65 C - 120 C ( 150 F - 250 F.) The requirements of temperature and time for pre-heat depend on the board construction, age, and exposure to the atmosphere.

 In general terms, the pre-heat will serve four purposes.

 To drive out volatiles or moisture from the circuit board.
 Moisture that has penetrated the board may cause expansion or delamination when it is rapidly heated.

 Pre-heat raises the temperature of the circuit board and the component to be removed.
 This allows for quicker component removal.
-This reduces the potential for burning of solder mask and the circuit board surface and reduces potential for other thermal damage.
+This reduces the potential for the burning of the solder mask and the circuit board surface and reduces the potential for other thermal damage.

 Procedure - Circuit Board Preparation